oof2win2/fdgl/processes/README.md

 This file is a documentation of the processes that occur throughout the whole project.

+## Handling the update process - clientside handler

+First, we process the system updates.
+They transform our locally stored reports etc. into the new communities and categories that they should be, with the addition of deduplicating the categories if both the merged from and merged to appear in the list.

+Then we process the report updates, as they already have the new category and community IDs within them and they basically run just as normal.

 ## Handling report updates - clientside handler

 Within the handling process of report updates (new reports or revocations), we essentially find